Sajad Sattari

 Sajad Sattari (سجاد ستاری, Standard Persian pronunciation: /fa/), born Sajad Sattari Nejad (سجاد ستاری نژاد; 19 August 2001) is an Iranian Muay Thai Kickboxer.
-He is current Rajadamnern Stadium and WBC Muay Thai welterweight world champion.
-Sattari ranked No. 5 in the WMO welterweight rankings.
+He’s the former Rajadamnern Stadium and WBC Muay Thai welterweight world champion.
+Sattari ranked No. 12 in WBC Muay Thai rankings.

 Muay Thai career

 Sattari has won two championships and a runner-up title in the IFMA Youth world championships from 2016 to 2018.

 In 2017, he won a silver medal at EMF Open Cup.
 In 2018, in addition to winning a gold medal, he was recognized as the best technical fighter in youth category.

 Sajad Sattari has fought in Cambodia three times.
 In 2019, he defeated Elite Pheakdey by points at the CNC arena.
 In the same arena, he lost to Long Samnang twice by points.

+From 2019 to 2020 Sattari had numerous fights in the Muay Thai Super Champ promotion.

 In May 2022, Sattari became the first Iranian to win the WBC Muay Thai world championship.

+Sattari is a vet in the Rajadamnern World Series having numerous fights while his biggest accomplishment with the promotion was on April 15, 2023, when Sattari defeated Yodkhunpon MoothongAcademy and won the Rajadamnern Stadium Welterweight (147 lbs) Champion.
+He became the only Iranian to capture the Rajadamnern belt and one of 14 non-Thai champions.

+In 2023 he made his ONE FC debut securing a decision win against Rambo Mor Rattanabandit.

+On January 31, 2026, at the Venum Fight 3 event held in Doha, Qatar, Sajad Sattari defeated Thai fighter Kaonar P.K.
+Saenchai Muaythaigym by knockout in the second round to win the WBC Muay Thai Welterweight Diamond Championship.